13 Fast-Growing Vegetables Crops for the Fall Garden

 A lush garden bed filled with a variety of fresh, crisp lettuce heads.
 The vibrant greens range from light, tender butterhead lettuce to deep, textured romaine and frilly leaf lettuce varieties.
 The leaves are moist with morning dew, and some are ready for harvest.
 A hand is shown delicately picking a few outer leaves.
 The background includes rich, dark garden soil, and small lettuce seedlings can be seen in the distance, indicating continuous sowing.
 The scene is bright and sunlit, showcasing the refreshing and abundant nature of homegrown lettuce.

-• Days to maturity: 30-60 days (depending on variety)
+• Days to Harvest: 30–60 days

 5. Turnips